Zoo Boise is Open during expansion!

 - When will construction end?

-The construction is planned to begin in April of 2018 and be finished in summer of 2019.
+The new exhibits open July 17!
 You can stay updated by following along with construction updates on our CONSTRUCTION BLOG.

 - Current Zoo Map